-Your vehicle is capable of receiving XM® Satellite Radio anywhere in the United States, and Canada, except Hawaii and Alaska.
-XM® is a registered trademark of XM Satellite Radio, Inc.
+Your vehicle is capable of receiving XM[®] Radio anywhere in the United States and Canada, except Hawaii, Alaska, and Puerto Rico.
+XM is a registered trademark of Sirius XM Radio[®], Inc. and XM CANADA[®] is a registered business name of Canadian Satellite Radio Inc.

-XM Satellite Radio receives signals from two satellites to produce clear, high-quality digital reception.
+XM Radio receives signals from two satellites to produce clear, highquality digital reception.
 It offers many channels in several categories.
-Along with a large selection of different types of music, XM Satellite Radio also allows you to view channel and category selections in the audio display.
+Along with a large selection of different types of music, XM Radio also allows you to view channel and category selections in the audio display.